juanjq/LST-camera_validation/README.md

 2. First notebook to run is **`create_files_pedestal.ipynb`**, where we need to change the parameters,
     - `RUNS` the array of runs indexes we want to create the data
-    - `root` the complete path to all the folders with de data captured with the camera
+    - `root` the complete path to all the folders with de data captured with the camera (with final `/`)

 3. Run all the notebook.
 (Pedestal analysis is slow, ~1h per run)